bhargavreddy42/bhargavreddy42/README.md

 ## Hi there 👋

-- 🔭 I’m a Masters in Pharmacy student
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning data analytics and Android development